Walnut Valley Unified School District

 The Walnut Valley Unified School District is located in the eastern portion of Los Angeles County and is a part of the Greater Los Angeles Area of the U.S. state of California.
-It serves the majority of Walnut, the southern portion of Diamond Bar and small portions of the City of Industry, Pomona, Rowland Heights and West Covina.
+It serves the majority of Walnut, the southern portion of Diamond Bar and a very small portion of West Covina.
 The school district has been ranked by numerous sources to be one of the top public school districts in all of Southern California.

 Schools

 The district contains 9 elementary schools, 3 middle schools, 2 regular high schools, and 1 continuation high school.